 If your loft conversion will include extended sections, consider whether you want the new exterior to contrast with or complement your existing property.
 You could choose matching brickwork, or include rendering or cladding for a more contemporary finish.

 For modern homes, frameless and minimalist-style windows are a great option.
 However, if you have a period property and want an attic room or loft extension, there may be conservation requirements – such as requiring windows to sit flush with the roof – that reduce your options.

 Can any loft be converted?

 You don't usually require planning permission to convert a loft, and to gauge whether your loft is big enough to convert, you can go by the following.

 Lofts with a minimum head height of 2.3m are usually seen as fit to convert, although obstacles like chimneys or water tanks, as well as the pitch of the roof, can also affect this decision.

 If the roof space is less than 2.3m, don’t throw away your dreams of a conversion, as there are other options available.
 Removing sections of the roof, or all of it, makes it possible to gain the required headspace, however, this adds to the cost and also requires planning permission, unlike a more simple conversion.
 Alternatively, it is possible to lower the ceiling of the rooms below – again, this is more costly.
 You could also opt for a modular conversion – built off site and installed afterwards.

-The six main types of loft conversion
+What are the six main types of loft conversion?

 1. Rooflight loft conversions require the least amount of structural work to the existing space and are therefore the most cost effective.
 The only changes made are the addition of windows